-During FY 2017-2018, MPWMD accomplished the following:
+During FY 2018-2019, MPWMD accomplished the following:

-- continued revegetation efforts at exposed banks with little or no vegetation located in Aquifer Subunits 2 and 3 (Via Mallorca Rd. to Esquiline Rd.); - operated under a Routine Maintenance Agreement with California Department of Fish and Wildlife and a Regional General Permit with the U.S. Army Corps of Engineers for maintenance activities associated with vegetation encroachment and restoration projects; - made public presentations showing MPWMD-sponsored restoration work since 1984 and presented recent documentation of Carmel River State Beach, lagoon, and Scenic Road concerns; - diversified restoration projects and experimented with planting techniques that allow trees to mature more quickly and depend less on irrigation; - continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; - continued the annual inspections of the Carmel River from the upstream end of the lagoon at River Mile (RM) 0.5 to Camp Steffani at RM 15.5 (staff members responsible for vegetation management and erosion prevention annually walk the entire river to observe and record erosion damage, conditions that could cause erosion [e.g., in-channel vegetation or debris], riparian ordinance infractions, presence of deleterious material, and the overall condition of the riparian corridor); - carried out vegetation management activities at thirteen sites (Highway One Bridge, Rancho Canada Golf Course, Via Mallorca Bridge, Rancho San Carlos Bridge, Valley Greens Bridge, Schulte Bridge, Robinson Canyon Bridge, Randazzo's Bridge, Garland Park, West Garzas, Boronda Bridge, Trail and Saddle, DeDampierre, Esquiline Bridge, and Ward Bridge);
+- > continued revegetation efforts at exposed banks with little or no vegetation located in Aquifer Subunits 2 and 3 (Via Mallorca Rd. to Esquiline Rd.); - ➤ operated under a Routine Maintenance Agreement with California Department of Fish and Wildlife and a Regional General Permit with the U.S. Army Corps of Engineers for maintenance activities associated with vegetation encroachment and restoration projects; - ➤ made public presentations showing MPWMD-sponsored restoration work since 1984 and presented recent documentation of Carmel River State Beach, lagoon, and Scenic Road concerns: - diversified restoration projects and experimented with planting techniques that allow trees to mature more quickly and depend less on irrigation; - > continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; - ➤ continued the annual inspections of the Carmel River from the upstream end of the lagoon at River Mile (RM) 0.5 to Camp Steffani at RM 15.5 (staff members responsible for vegetation management and erosion prevention annually inspect the river to observe and record erosion damage, conditions that could cause erosion [e.g., in-channel vegetation or debris], riparian ordinance infractions, presence of deleterious material, and the overall condition of the riparian corridor); - ➤ carried out vegetation management activities at six sites (Palo Corona Regional Park, Rancho San Carlos Bridge, Garland Park, Boronda Bridge, DeDampierre, and Ward Bridge);